Microsoft has released its Windows 10 Anniversary Update, its first big feature update since its launch in 2015

 In a blog post Microsoft says that Windows 10 uptake is outpacing the popular Windows 7 by nearly 140 percent and Windows 8 by nearly 400 percent.

 A survey of Spiceworks' community of IT professionals, which considers business adoption in more detail - shows that Windows 10 penetration already stands at 11 percent.
-This puts the operating system on course to surpass expectations of 40 percent take-up in the first year.

 It has been businesses at the larger end of the scale which have been more likely to invest in licences, compared to SMBs.

-Most industry commentators have been positive about the Windows 10 release.
+Most industry commentators were positive about the Windows 10 release.
 “Windows 7 was about improving enterprise management and security,” says Forrester Research analyst, David Johnson.
 “Windows 8 was about keeping Microsoft in the tablet game, and Windows 10 is about continuing the prominence of the Windows desktop in the enterprise.
 And I think it will succeed with that.”

 Windows 10 for business: Benefits - it isn’t Windows 8